 Renting with bad credit

 While the validity of checking a prospective employee’s credit may be up for consideration, one credit check that’s likely not going away is one from a future landlord.
 If you’re looking to rent an apartment, chances are you will have to pass at least a basic credit check.
-According to a study from credit agency TransUnion, at least half of all landlords will run a credit check on new applicants before offering up a lease agreement.
+According to a study from credit agency TransUnion, at least half of all landlords2 will run a credit check on new applicants before offering up a lease agreement.
 And as more people opt to enter the rental market, a good credit score may matter more than ever.

 The good news is, in the case of landlord credit checks, they tend to be more general than one for a loan.
-According to NerdWallet, property managers also tend to be more forgiving as they usually aren’t looking for perfect credit.
+According to NerdWallet, property managers also tend to be more forgiving3 as they usually aren’t looking for perfect credit.
 Most landlords simply want to know if an applicant has any major red flags on their credit report, like a charge back on a credit card or past bankruptcies.
 That’s why many will use a service that only tells the landlord if the applicant’s credit is above a certain range, usually 600 or higher.
 With a decent credit history and no major loan defaults, most applicants will be in the clear.

 For higher-end properties, a more pristine score may be required, according to NerdWallet.
 But many property managers are willing to negotiate when it comes to these issues.
 Being upfront and honest about any credit blemishes is the best way an applicant can prove to a landlord that he or she doesn’t represent a huge risk.
 In this way, credit checks for apartment leases may be less of a headache than other circumstances.